erajaya-swasembada/naming-conventions/namingconventionsv0.1.md

 Category of Naming Conventions
 ------------------------------

-It\'s common to categorize a naming convention as one of these:
+It common to categorize a naming convention as one of these:

 -   Typographical: This relates to the use of letter case and symbols such as underscore, dot and hyphen.